hzblacksmith/NBA_Possession_Optimizer/README.md

 ## Data Scrape
 ### shot_scrape.py
 1. `url_to_df` function grabs json file in url and converts to pandas dataFrame.
-2. First grab the mapping from player name to player_id for 2016-17 season from https://stats.nba.com/leaders/?Season=2016-17&SeasonType=Regular%20Season page.
+2. First grab the mapping from player name to player_id and their team info for 2016-17 season from https://stats.nba.com/leaders/?Season=2016-17&SeasonType=Regular%20Season page.
+The output file is called `player_info_1617.csv`.
 3. Then grab shot detail json by iterating through every player_id.
 4. Each output csv file is the shot detail for every single player.